zebralove79/fsd_p1mtw/README.md

-# Full Stack Developer - Project 1 - Movie Trailer Website
+# Project 1 - Movie Trailer Website

-This repository contains course work for the Udacity course Full Stack Developer.
+This repository contains course work for the Udacity course Full Stack Web Developer.
 It's the first assignment, the creation of a movie trailer website.

 The skeleton code was provided by Udacity, the rest of the code written by [Moritz Hellwig] (http://blog.zebralove79.com).